 Many students take notes on their laptops or tablets.
 Laptops have many uses, but taking notes by typing or using the camera to take a picture of the board, does not facilitate learning.
 In a study published in 2014 in Psychological Science, the research found that using a laptop to take notes instead of handwriting notes could be impairing learning.
 Taking notes is much more than passing external information into the brain.
 The note-taking action itself is part of the memorization process and helps create internal storage of the information in your brain.

 There are two thoughts as to why note-taking is beneficial.
 The first is called the encoding hypothesis, which says that when a person is taking notes, “the processing that occurs while taking notes improves learning and retention.”
 The second, called the external-storage hypothesis, is that you learn by being able to look back at your notes – transferring information from external storage to internal.
-In another 2014 study, researchers discovered that taking notes by hand, or rewriting your typed notes, improved internal storage and memory of information.
+In similar research, Mueller and Oppenheimer discovered researchers discovered that taking notes by hand, or rewriting your typed notes, improved internal storage and memory of information.